statamic/v2-docs/content/pages/5.conditions/index.md

       Any [modifiers](/modifiers) that return booleans may be used (eg. `is_past`, `is_future`, etc) [More details][link]
       [link]: #boolean-modifiers
 ---

+> Looking to use regular `if` conditions?
+You're probably going to want [Conditional Logic in Antlers Templates](https://docs.statamic.com/antlers#conditional-logic)

 ## Usage {#usage}

 The syntax is for all the available conditions is `field:condition="value"`.